Monday, December 11, 2023

 In the following verses, Muhammad is purportedly “a mercy for all creatures” and he was sent to all mankind:

 There are many verses, e.g. Quran 4:79, where it says in the Quran translations that Muhammad is a messenger to all mankind.
 In Quran 34:28 the term “lilnnāsi” (لِلنَّاسِ) for mankind also translates to “for people”.
 It is translated this way by Usmani, Hareem and Khattab in 4:79.
 Similarly, “l-nāsu” (لِلنَّاسِ) that has been translated “mankind” in 7:158 and many other verses, literally translates to “the people”.
-This term may only be referring to the people of Mecca.
+This term may in fact only be referring to the people of Mecca.

 The Quran Was Revealed to be Easy to Understand, If You Read Arabic!